 Luis lives with his father and his mother.
-At home, duties include running errands and cleaning.
+His duties at home include running errands and cleaning.
 There are 3 children in the family.
 His father is employed as a farmer and his mother maintains the home.

 Luis is not presently attending school.
 Soccer, bicycling and listening to music are his favorite activities.
 He also attends Bible class regularly.

 Luis lives in the mountainous community of Chigorodo Antioquia, home to approximately 65,400 residents.
 Typical houses have cement floors, wood walls and corrugated tin roofs.
 The primary ethnic group is Embera Katio.

 The regional diet consists of maize, beans, bananas, fish, chicken, beef, plantains, potatoes and rice.
 Common health problems in this area include malaria, skin diseases, breathing problems and intestinal infections.
 Most adults in Chigorodo Antioquia work on plantations and earn the equivalent of $128 per month.
 This community needs schools, law enforcement and drug and alcohol abuse prevention programs.

 Your sponsorship allows the staff of El Shadai Student Center to provide Luis with Bible teaching, health and hygiene education, nutritious meals, medical care, lessons on morals, tutoring, literacy classes and counseling.
 The center staff will also provide parents' school for the parents or guardians of Luis.

 Surrounded by the Andes Mountains, Colombia's terrain ranges from the cooler highlands to the tropical coast along the Caribbean Sea and Pacific Ocean.
 Vast stretches of lowlands east of the mountains are thinly populated and only partially explored.